Benjamin2817/Microsoft-Movie-Analysis/README.md

 **Author**: Benjamin Dean

 ## Overview
-Appetite for content is insatiable.
+Appetite for content has become insatiable.
 And so, big technology has made major investments in the film industry.
 Apple, Amazon, and Netflix all either produce or procure their own original content.
 Now, Microsoft Corporation looks to capitalize on their ability to distribute digital media and has decided to join the industry by starting their own movie studio.
 However, despite their experience and expertise in so many industries, Microsoft has reached out for advice on how to begin producing successful movies.
 This project focuses on the application of the data science process to perform general analyses on movie data.

 ## Business Problem